Grants worth over £38,000 awarded in third round of Mayflower 400 Community Sparks funding

-Fifteen different community groups have secured bursaries that will bring their projects to life in the third round of funding from ‘Mayflower 400 Community Sparks’.
+Fifteen different community groups have secured grants that will bring their projects to life in the third round of funding from ‘Mayflower 400 Community Sparks’.

 From music and performance, to exhibitions and events, to murals and mosaics, the projects will benefit from an overall investment of £38,473 from the scheme, which was set up to support grass-roots community, arts and cultural activity in the city.

 All the projects will be delivered by November 2020, connecting many of the city’s neighbourhoods with the Mayflower 400 anniversary and ensuring that a range of diverse and inclusive events are part of the Plymouth’s extensive commemorative programme.

 These new awards bring the total number of projects funded by ‘Mayflower 400 Community Sparks’ to an amazing 43!

 The life of Sir Ferdinando Gorges, an important figure in the early links between Plymouth and America will take centre stage in an extra-ordinary community production.
 Ernesettle residents will create, act, build props and steward this performance free to local residents.
 The award of £5,000 will be managed by Four Greens Community Trust.

 North Star Study Group has secured £3,948 for a touring educational digital resource exploring contemporary narratives around migration and home.